jenhausu/3rd-Party-Library-for-iOS/README.md

 * [MPOAuth](https://github.com/thekarladam/MPOAuth) : With MPOAuthConnection, all the work of talking to secure web services is taken care of for you so you only have to focus on how you want to use the data the remote web service provides.
 * [Moya](https://github.com/ashfurrow/Moya) : Network abstraction layer written in Swift

+### WebRTC
+* [webrtc-build-scripts](https://github.com/pristineio/webrtc-build-scripts) : A set of build scripts useful for building WebRTC libraries for Android and iOS.

 ## DeepLink
 * [DeepLinkKit](https://github.com/usebutton/DeepLinkKit) : A splendid route-matching, block-based way to handle your deep links.